 Journal of Information Systems Applied Research

-The Journal of Information Systems Applied Research (JISAR) is a double-blind peer-reviewed academic journal sponsored by the Education Special Interest Group (EDSIG) and Information Systems and Computing Academic Professionals (ISCAP).
+The Journal of Information Systems Applied Research (JISAR) is a double-blind peer-reviewed academic journal sponsored by the Information Systems and Computing Academic Professionals (ISCAP).
 Publishing frequency is two to four times per year.
 The first date of publication was December 1, 2008.

-JISAR is published online (http://www.jisar.org) in connection with the Conference on Information Systems Applied Research (CONISAR).
-The CONISAR Proceedings features all papers and presentations from the conference.
-The top papers from CONISAR are published in JISAR.
-See the CONISAR submission guidelines for details.
+JISAR is published online (http://www.jisar.org) in connection with the ISCAP Conference and specifically topics related to Information Systems (IS) Applied Research.
+The CONISAR Proceedings features papers and presentations from the conference related to IS Applied Research.
+The top papers from Applied Research focus area are published in JISAR.
+See the ISCAP Conference submission guidelines for details.

-Currently the acceptance rate for the journal is below 40%.
+Currently the acceptance rate for the journal is 35%.

 JISAR focuses on IS applied research including (but not limited to) the following topics: